Towards elite –

-Most orienteers are somewhat aware of what will be discussed in this section, but few apply it in any depth because it cannot simply be read and then done.
-You will need to go through many cycles of attempting to implement these ideas, then analysing what could be improved and trying again and you need to relate this evaluation to your personal strengths and weaknesses. for example, if you are good at Terrain Visualisation then a more risky route that will require some Relocation on contour features becomes more viable than a safer longer one.
+Most experienced orienteers are somewhat aware of what will be discussed in this section, but not so many apply it in any depth because it cannot simply be read and then done.
+You will need to go through many cycles of attempting to implement these ideas, then analysing what could be improved and trying again and you need to relate this evaluation to your personal strengths and weaknesses.
+For example, if you are good at Terrain Visualisation then a more risky route that will require some Relocation on contour features becomes more viable than a safer longer one.

-The discussion in this section is only introductory and once your orienteering is at this level, if you are performing well, further in-depth coaching will be invaluable to help you personalize these ideas and others too.
-The highest level of orienteering is a fascinating reflexive process that even though it requires exceptional fitness still remains more about the mind than the legs, so to speak.
+Once your orienteering is at this level, if you are performing well, further in-depth coaching may help you to personalize these ideas.
+The highest level of orienteering is a process where you try, reflect on what went well or went wrong then try again in a continous cycle.
+Even though orienteering requires exceptional fitness it remains more about the mind than just fitness.